-Eczema, asthma, hayfever and rhinitis are all allergic disorders.
+Eczema, asthma and hayfever are all allergic disorders.

 An allergy develops when your body reacts to the allergen (for example, grass) as though it is a threat to your health.
 Your body produces antibodies to fight off this threat, and you might have a runny nose, itchy eyes or sore throat.

 Who has allergies?

 Lots of people have allergies, including children.
 Some allergens, such as foods, are a problem all year long, but others might only bother people at certain times of the year – for example, if you get hayfever, you are allergic to pollen, which is only around in the air in the spring and summer.

 People can develop allergies when they are babies, children, teens, or adults, although allergies often affect older people less.

 What are the symptoms of an allergy?